 - Scientific misconduct and researcher degrees of freedom

 - Improved specification through study pre-registration and pre-analysis plans

 - Computational reproducibility and approaches to replication

 - Hands-on practice with version control using Git (GitHub or the Command Line)

 - Data management and de-identification for data sharing

 - Appropriate use of statistics and interpretation of statistical evidence

-Find a tentative agenda here.
+Find the agenda here.